salahineo/Royal-Gaming/README.md

 ### Goal

 This is a gaming reviews website.
-I coded this project to practice my knowledge of HTML, CSS, JavaScript, jQuery, and Bootstrap in a real project.
+I coded this project to practice on my knowledge of HTML, CSS, JavaScript, jQuery, and Bootstrap in a real project.

 ### Benefits